ljfp/NASASpaceAppsChallenge2025/README.md

         └── deploy.yml    # Continuous deployment pipeline for EC2
 ```

-Feel free to build on this foundation for richer APIs or interfaces.
+Feel free to extend the UI with annotations, multi-layer comparisons, or temporal sliders to address the broader Space Apps challenge goals.

 ## Continuous deployment to EC2